Allen-Synthesis/EuroPi/contributing.md

 ### Provide a detailed Description

 When opening a PR you will have the opportunity to provide a description.
-This description introduces your changes to the reviewers, provides any necessary context and is a place for you to describe your motivation.
+This description introduces your changes to the reviewers, provides any necessary context, and is a place for you to describe your motivation.
 The PR itself shows _what_ is being changed, the description is the _why_.
 In many cases the description will be relatively simple.
 For example: "This PR adds a new Harmonic LFO script to the contrib directory" or "This PR updates the documentation for several library functions to make their use more clear."
-In the case of a more complex change an more detailed description will be necessary.
+In the case of a more complex change a more detailed description will be necessary.

 ### Keep PRs cohesive and focused
 Please try to keep Pull Requests to as few changes as possible.
-For example: if you have made some spelling changes to a main file, and are also uploading a script to the contrib folder, please try to separate these into two different Pull Requests so that the workload for the maintainers is more manageable.
-Keeping each PR small will also mean that each can be merged and worked on independently, resulting in faster approvals.
+For example: if you have made some spelling changes to this markdown file, and are also uploading a script to the contrib folder, please try to separate these into two different Pull Requests so that the workload for the maintainers is more manageable.
+Keeping each PR small will also mean that each can be worked on and merged independently, resulting in faster approvals.

 ### Respect existing organization

-When adding new files to the project, follow the existing organizational structure which is summarized below.
+When adding new files to the project, follow the existing organizational structure as summarized here:

 | Directory | Purpose |
 | ----------| ------- |